On the structure of Besse convex contact spheres: Introduction

 \subsection{Acknowledgments}

-The first author is grateful to Alberto Abbondandolo, Viktor Ginzburg, Ba\c{s}ak G\"urel, Christian Lange, and Jean-Claude Sikorav for several fruitful discussions.
+The first author is grateful to Alberto Abbondandolo, Viktor Ginzburg, Ba\c{s}ak G\"urel, Christian Lange, and Jean-Claude Sikorav for several fruitful discussions, and to Jean Gutt for pointing out Ustilovsky's work on the existence of exotic Besse contact spheres.
 The second author would like to thank Lee Kennard for discussions on groups actions on spheres.
+Both authors thank the anonymous referee for carefully reading the manuscript and for providing insightful comments.